-Learning and Families is proud to offer three theatre opportunities for students in grades 7 – 12:
+1. Learning and Families is proud to offer two theatre opportunities for students in grades 7 – 12:

 Middle and high school students interested in drama, dance, music, and art will find opportunities in the LAF Theatre Troupe.
 Every year the Troupe casts, directs, and choreographs two full productions: a dramatic play in the fall, and a musical in the spring.
-The musicality course is an excellent opportunity for students to improve their vocal performance for the theatre.
+This year’s program is entirely student run, including direction, choreography, fund-raising, sets, costumes, and everything in between.

 LAF Theatre has a heart for discovering and inspiring leadership in its students.
 The troup was founded in Fall 2018 by then high school freshman Sam Stahlmann.
 Sam recognized a need in the homeschool community for a theatre option and approached the LAF Board of Directors with a proposal for a Theatre Troupe.